Robstei/chatbotsclient/README.md

 moderator = Moderator()
 ```

-Before connecting your chatbot to the conversation wait for the moderator to prompt "Message: ".
+Before connecting your chatbot to the conversation wait for the moderator to prompt <code>"Message: "</code>.
 Otherwise the connection might not be established successfully.
 Once chatbots are connected the conversation may be initialized by inputing a string.

 ![image](https://user-images.githubusercontent.com/33390325/209800753-2be32e97-40cf-4f13-a7dc-aa3a1a30a306.png)